 It is easy to picture Wade going places with his My Silent Bravery project and his new sophomore CD Can’t Quit.

 The powerful message in this song and video continues to spread as the video has officially surpassed 100,000 views on youtube.

-By Mark Shanahan & Meredith Goldstein June 24, 2011
+By Mark Shanahan & Meredith Goldstein

 Local rockers My Silent Bravery are debuting songs from their new CD at the Hard Rock Cafe tonight, and if the music’s not enticement enough, the band’s manager, Fred Balboni, has enlisted Playboy model Ashley Alexiss to be the evening’s guest host.
 My Silent Bravery has licensed the CD’s title track, “Can’t Quit,’’ to the Wounded Warrior Ride whose organizer, Air Force Lieutenant Stephen Hallenbeck, will be in the house tonight.

 Weekend Guide: June 24 – 26

 Still looking to fill in your calendar for this weekend?
 Well, you’ve worked too hard not to enjoy you free time so here are some ideas – music and non-music related – on how to spend your weekend.

 Peter Gabriel at the Comcast Center: The veteran English rocker hits Massachusetts as part of a special tour with his 46-piece New Blood Orchestra.
 Tickets range in price from $50 to $135.